diskoverdata/diskover-docs/source_files/user_advanced_intro.md

 <p id="advanced_usage"></p>

-___
 ## Advanced Usage
-___

-This chapter explains the advanced features of Diskover, such as manual tagging and indices comparison.
+This chapter covers the advanced features of Diskover.